 In November 2021, the Company filed an automatically effective registration statement on Form S-3, or the Registration Statement, with the SEC that registers the offering, issuance and sale of an unspecified amount of common stock, preferred stock, debt securities, warrants, and/or units of any combination thereof.
-Simultaneously, the Company entered into an equity distribution agreement with Cowen and Company, LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$ 200.0 million of common stock from time to time in "at-the-market" offerings under the Registration Statement and related prospectus filed with the Registration Statement, or the ATM Program.
-As of March 31, 2024, the Company has sold 13,686,743 shares of its common stock at an average purchase price of \$ 5.42 through its ATM Program, resulting in net proceeds of \$ 71.9 million.
+Simultaneously, the Company entered into an equity distribution agreement with Cowen and Company, LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$200.0 million of common stock from time to time in "at-the-market" offerings under the Registration Statement and related prospectus filed with the Registration Statement, or the ATM Program.
+During the three and nine months ended September 30, 2024, the Company settled 1,631,521 and 4,132,122 shares for net proceeds of \$10.3 million and \$24.4 million.
+No amounts were settled under the ATM Program during the three and nine months ended September 30, 2023.
+As of September 30, 2024, a total of 15,318,264 shares of the Company's common stock at an average purchase price of \$5.54 had been sold through the ATM Program, resulting in net proceeds of \$ 82.3 million.